In Silico Functional Annotation of Rare CACNA1A Variants in Familial Hemiplegic Migraine

 Angie X.

-Your DNA is three billion letters long and scattered throughout it are roughly 20,000 genes.
+Human DNA is three billion letters long and scattered throughout it are roughly 20,000 genes.
 One of those genes, CACNA1A, builds a protein that acts as a precisely calibrated gate in the walls of your neurons.
 When a nerve signal arrives, the gate opens, calcium ions rush in, and the neuron fires.
-Mutations in CACNA1A break the gate in different ways: sometimes it opens too easily, producing the hyperactive electrical cascade that underlies hemiplegic migraine; sometimes it barely opens at all, causing episodes of sudden weakness and cerebellar ataxia.
-The same gene, different amino acid, different disease.
+Mutations in CACNA1A break this gate in different ways.
+Sometimes, a mutation causes it to open too easily, producing the hyperactive electrical cascade that underlies hemiplegic migraine.
+Sometimes the mutation causes it to barely open at all, leading to episodes of sudden weakness and cerebellar ataxia.
+The same gene can have different mutations, meaning different amino acids and thus different diseases.

 Cav2.1 and CACNA1A: